 A valuation of your alternative investments as of December 31, 2020, must be provided to your IRA custodian each year.
 Depending on the type of investments in your IRA, you may need to make arrangements to have your investments valued by a qualified appraiser.

-April 15 – For calendar-year individual income tax return filers, April 15, 2021, is the deadline to file your 2020 income tax return.
-You may obtain an extension to file your taxes until October 15, but April 15 is still the deadline for making IRA contributions for 2020.
+*May 17 – For calendar-year individual income tax return filers, *May 17, 2021, is the deadline to file your 2020 income tax return and for making IRA contributions for 2020.
 If you took a CARES Act distribution and want to spread the tax liability over three years, you must make the election on your 2020 tax return.

 Enjoy your summer!
 There are no tax or IRS reporting requirements for IRAs during the summer months.
 So, this may be a good time to conduct a mid-year review of your IRA investments.
 Are they performing as well as you expected?
 Are they meeting your investment objectives?
 Are they aligned with your risk tolerance?
 A self-directed IRA provides you the freedom to invest your IRA in a wide array of alternative investments, such as real estate and precious metals, that offer diversification from the more traditional investments tied to the stock market.
 Make an appointment to talk to your financial advisor this summer if you haven’t met with him or her yet this year.